-Awardees are required to submit a mid-cycle report to the STARTALK PMO about 9 months after the grant is awarded and a final report no later than 60 days after completion of the grant.
+Awardees are required to submit a mid-cycle report and a final report no later than 90 days after completion of the grant to the STARTALK PMO.
 Barring any proprietary information, the reports may be published on an internal government database to share among those doing similar work.